Learn How To Shoot In Low Light With These Photography Tips

 Light is one of the most important factors in photography and shooting different pictures requires different kinds of lighting.
 Low light photography is a creative way of clicking pictures but shooting in low light requires certain skills and techniques.
 Here we have listed down 5 basic low light photography tips that can help you to click great pictures with low light.

 Whether you are shooting indoors or outdoors, low light photography poses certain challenges.
 To improve your low light photography skills it is important to get some basic knowledge of shooting in low light.
 If you learn about some basic tips and ideas used in shooting with low light you can click creative pictures.
-In low light photography you can click creative portrait shots, aesthetic vintage photos, landscape shots and much more.
+In low light photography, you can click creative portrait shots, aesthetic vintage photos, landscape shots, and much more.
 Read on further to know some basic low light photography tips that can help you to master the skills required in shooting with low light.
 These tips can benefit beginners as well as experienced photographers.

 The higher you set the ISO number, the camera’s sensor will be more sensitive to the light that is available.
 In shooting with a high ISO the pixels of the photograph might break increasing the noise but you can reduce it during editing.
 The increased noise and grain effect in pictures sometimes look really attractive so you can add or reduce the grain/noise effect while editing according to the shot.

 Slow Shutter Speed

 The shutter speed controls the amount of light that can enter the camera lens.
 Slow shutter speed will allow more light to reach your camera’s sensor.
 If you are shooting with low light then it is ideal to set your shutter speed to a fraction of the focal length.
-For instance if you are using a 30 mm lens then set the shutter speed at 1/30.
+For instance, if you are using a 30 mm lens then set the shutter speed at 1/30.
 However, slow shutter speed might cause motion blur in images due to a longer exposure time.

-You can take stunning landscape shots in the evening and during sunset/sunrise with wide aperture.
-But wide aperture may also cause shallow depth of field which can make the background and distance subject look blurry.
+You can take stunning landscape shots in the evening and during sunset/sunrise with a wide aperture.
+But wide aperture may also cause a shallow depth of field which can make the background and distance subject look blurry.
 To avoid it you can set the f-number to a medium point (for example f-6 or f-8) where the aperture is wide enough to let the light in without blurring the background too much.

 Night mode and Auto Focus

-- Avoid zooming in too much as it can pixelate the picture
+Avoid zooming in too much as it can pixelate the picture

-- Try using a tripod for better stability
+Try using a tripod for better stability

-- Avoid capturing objects in motion when shooting in low light
+Avoid capturing objects in motion when shooting in low light

-- Tap on the screen to focus on the subject for better clarity
+Tap on the screen to focus on the subject for better clarity

-The first idea that comes to the mind while shooting in low light is to use a flash.
+The first idea that comes to mind while shooting in low light is to use a flash.
 It is one of the best ways to shoot in low light as you can capture bright pictures in the dark.
-If you are shooting from mobile you can turn on the mobile flash to capture great pictures of subjects at close distance.
+If you are shooting from mobile you can turn on the mobile flash to capture great pictures of subjects at a close distance.
 If you are shooting from a DSLR then you can get even better results and can even use speed light for more exposure.
 You can also play around with the camera flash and make the photograph turn out more creative.
 For instance, you can shoot in vibrant areas with low light using flash and shake the camera to capture blurry vibrant images.